Perpetue237/agentsculptor/README.md

 # agentsculptor

-**agentsculptor** is an experimental AI-powered development agent designed to **analyze, refactor, and extend Python projects automatically**.
+**agentsculptor** is a free, open, and local experimental AI-powered development agent designed to **analyze, refactor, and extend Python projects automatically**.
 It uses an OpenAI-like planner–executor loop on top of a [vLLM](https://github.com/vllm-project/vllm) backend, combining project context analysis, structured tool calls, and iterative refinement.

 ``` mermaid